 The concept of reasonable and necessary supports will determine the scope of what the scheme provides.
 It means the scheme will provide a participant with what is necessary to achieve their goals and aspirations and take part in the community, in keeping with what it is reasonable to expect a scheme to provide.

-In addition to specialist disability services, the National Disability Insurance Scheme is likely to cover other supports offered to many people with disability, including aids and equipment, home and community care, personal care, domestic assistance, respite, home and vehicle modifications and community access.
+In addition to specialist disability services, the NDIS is likely to cover other supports offered to many people with disability, including aids and equipment, home and community care, personal care, domestic assistance, respite, home and vehicle modifications and community access.

 Q. Will there be choice and flexibility with regards to what can be purchased with the funds?